changyaochen/coupled-mode-model/readme.md

 Note that the prefactor $1/2\pi$ is by convention (see [here](https://en.wikipedia.org/wiki/Fourier_transform#Other_conventions)).

+How this information can help us in this case, though we haven't touched the simulation in time domain yet?

 ### Time domain simulation
 This is all nice, but it doesn't help me to simulate the *time domain* response!
 In simulating the previous deterministic case, at time step $t_i$, I have a well-defind value of force at time step $t_i + \Delta t$.
 In this case, what should I use?
 Shall I just throw in, say, a normally distributed value?
 At least normal distributed noise has a mean of zero.